 CRAS Students Train in Remote Broadcast Trailer with Live FOX SPORTS Audio/Video Feed During NASCAR Event

-Avondale, Ariz., March 9, 2016 – The Conservatory of Recording Arts & Sciences (CRAS; www.cras.edu), the premier institution for audio engineering education, is proud to announce that its students will have the opportunity to practice mixing live audio and video feeds from FOX SPORTS in the school’s 42-ft. remote-production mobile broadcast trailer during the NASCAR Good Sam 500 event at The Phoenix International Raceway from March 11-13.
+Gilbert, Ariz., March 22, 2016 – Students from The Conservatory of Recording Arts & Sciences (CRAS; www.cras.edu), the premier institution for audio engineering education, had the opportunity to practice mixing live audio and video feeds from FOX SPORTS in the school’s 42-ft. remote-production mobile broadcast trailer during the NASCAR Good Sam 500 event at The Phoenix International Raceway in Avondale, Ariz. from March 11-13.

-“Our students will receive the raw feed from FOX, and get to train in our state-of-the-art trailer,” said Kirt Hamm, CRAS administrator.
-“The feeds will include all the behind-the-scenes audio discussions and directions between the directors, broadcast crews, producers, engineers, and videographers.
-With all the background streaming in simultaneously, our students will have the opportunity to experience what a broadcast is really like and to practice mixing the audio and follow directions amid the chaos of a live broadcast.
+“Our students received the raw feed from FOX, and got to train in our state-of-the-art trailer,” said Kirt Hamm, CRAS administrator.
+“The feeds included all the behind-the-scenes audio discussions and directions between the directors, broadcast crews, producers, engineers, and videographers.
+With all the background streaming in simultaneously, our students had the opportunity to experience what a broadcast is really like and to practice mixing the audio and follow directions amid the chaos of a live broadcast.
 This opportunity was devised in an effort to boost potential careers in broadcast audio in a real-world setting.”

-Three CRAS teams, each comprised of 10-12 broadcast engineering students apiece, will train during the three days FOX SPORTS will be broadcasting at the Good Sam 500.
+Three CRAS teams, each comprised of 10-12 broadcast engineering students apiece, trained during the three days FOX SPORTS broadcasted at the Good Sam 500.

 The Conservatory of Recording Arts & Sciences is composed of two nearby campuses in Gilbert and Tempe, Ariz.
 A CRAS education includes broadcast audio, live sound, film and TV audio, music, and video game audio, all taught by award-winning instructors who have all excelled in their individual fields, including sound reinforcement, audio recording and production, digital recording, troubleshooting/maintenance, and music business.